strohne/npmi/README.md

 # npmi
 Explore correlations and sequences in qualitative and quantitative content analysis

 *The package is in pre alpha state.
-Use it with care.
-Numbers might hurt.*
+Use with care.
+Numbers might be hurt.*

 # Installation
 ```
 library(devtools)
-install_github("strohne/npmi/npmi")
+install_github("strohne/npmi/npmi", build_vignettes = TRUE)
 ```

 # Usage